Peer Academic Coach (PAC), Xuan, shares the PAC team's top five study tips for getting the end of semester.

 1. Invest in a planner

-Having a planner will help minimise the stress and chaos of this time period.
+Having a planner will help minimise the stress and feel more organised.
 It doesn’t matter what you use, whether it’s Google Calendars, a physical diary or even just a sheet of paper, organising all your tasks into a timeline will help make everything feel more manageable.

 2. Set smaller tasks

 Instead of noting in your planner everything about a certain unit that you need to learn by a certain date, break down your goals.
 For example, ‘Summarise topics 1-5 by Thursday’, and then ‘Finalise study notes by Monday’.
-Breaking tasks down helps you to feel more in control and focused about what needs to be done.
+Breaking tasks down helps will help you study smarter, not harder.

-Having a group of classmates who you can study with helps you to manage your study load.
+Having a peer or group of classmates who you can study with helps you to manage your study load.
 Firstly, it reminds you that you are not alone.
 Secondly, it means that you can work together with your peers to learn concepts that may be evading you.
 We all have different strengths, so when working in a group, your strengths may help your classmates and their strengths may help you.
+Find a time that works for everyone and connect online.

 We all have different ways of learning and retaining information.
-For some of us, colour and colour coding may be integral.
+For some people, colour coding or creative arts helps them study and beat exam stress.
 For others, certain scents may help trigger their memory.
 Get familiar with what type of learner you are and what study techniques work for you.
 This will help you to format your notes and study in the most effective way that works for you.

 5. Remember to rest

-Whilst it may be tempting to just keep studying, taking small breaks is very important.
-Going for a walk or taking a nap is a good way to reset your brain before the next study session.
-The Pomodoro Method is a great tool to structure these breaks.
+While it may be tempting to just keep studying, taking small breaks is very important.
+Going for a walk or taking a nap is a good way to reset your brain before the next study session or exam.
+The Pomodoro Method is also a great tool to structure these breaks.